Are you looking for CDG airport to Paris? Click here

 Paris by train is a good option as the city, like the whole of France, is very well connected by train from the whole of mainland Europe and the UK.
-Paris, like many other European cities does not have a designated main railway station but is served by no fewer than six main stations, each serving a different direction bringing passengers from every corner of the continent, making Paris by train a good choice.
+Paris, like many other European cities does not have a designated main railway station but is served by no fewer than seven main stations, each serving a different direction bringing passengers from every corner of the continent, making Paris by train a good choice.

 ►Eurostar train London to Paris